cookiecutter/cookiecutter-django/docs/document.rst

 Navigate to port 7000 on your host to see the documentation.
 This will be opened automatically at `localhost`_ for local, non-docker development.

-Note: using Docker for documentation sets up a temporary SQLite file by setting the environment variable ``DATABASE_URL=sqlite:///readthedocs.db`` in ``docs/_sources/conf.py`` to avoid a dependency on PostgreSQL.
+Note: using Docker for documentation sets up a temporary SQLite file by setting the environment variable ``DATABASE_URL=sqlite:///readthedocs.db`` in ``docs/conf.py`` to avoid a dependency on PostgreSQL.

 Generate API documentation
 ----------------------------

-Edit the ``docs/_source`` files and project application docstrings to create your documentation.
+Edit the ``docs`` files and project application docstrings to create your documentation.

 Sphinx can automatically include class and function signatures and docstrings in generated documentation.
 See the generated project documentation for more examples.